MoOx/pjax/README.md

 ## Examples

-Clone this repository and run `npm run example`, then open `http://localhost:3000/example` in your browser.
+Clone this repository and run `npm run example`, which will open the example app in your browser.

 ---